Thinking Through Environmental Justice and Food Sovereignty on These Lands

 Land | Food | Climate | Relations

-She is an Associate Professor in the Faculty of Environmental and Urban Change at York University, where her research engages collaborative, feminist, and decolonial methodologies and community-based organizing within food sovereignty and climate justice movements.
+She is an Associate Professor in the Faculty of Environmental and Urban Change at York University, where she uses collaborative, feminist, and community‑based research methods.

 Writing that traces the politics of land and food, examining how structures of inequity, patriarchy, and colonialism continue to shape social and environmental life and relations.